Gain variations as induced by the diffuse night sky background: the ASTRI-Horn experience: Introduction

-In the field of new camera sensors, the Silicon Photo-Multipliers (SiPMs) represent the ideal choice offering all the advantages of a solid state device such as robustness, low operative voltage, high time resolution, insensitivity to magnetic fields.
-Moreover, in recent decades, the nuclear physics, medical physics and astrophysics communities have given more impact to the partnership with its suppliers obtaining good improvements in the SiPMs performance.
+In the field of new camera sensors, the Silicon Photo-Multipliers (SiPMs) represent the ideal choice offering all the advantages of a solid state device such as robustness and low operative voltage.
 Several drawbacks have been considerably reduced, so obtaining the lowering of the breakdown voltage and of the optical cross-talk occurrences, a higher photon-detection-efficiency and a reduction almost twofold of the gain dependence on temperature variations.
-It is precisely this latter feature that represents a major improvement to avoid significant variations in the pixels gain of the sensor.
 In addition, the performance of today's SiPMs makes it possible to observe in presence of a very high level of night sky background (NSB) without any damage and loss of dynamic range induced by high level of current absorption.
 Thanks to the previously described improvements, several new-generation IACT telescopes, first of all the small instrument FACT \cite{Anderhub2010}, have chosen SiPMs for their cameras.
-Among them, the ASTRI-Horn telescope whose experience concerning gain variations induced by the diffuse NSB is described in the present paper.
+Among them, the ASTRI-Horn telescope whose experience concerning gain variations induced by high level NSB is described in the present paper.

-ASTRI-Horn \cite{Lombardi2020} is a 4-m class IACT telescope developed by the Italian National Institute for Astrophysics (INAF) in the context of the Cherenkov Telescope Array (CTA) \cite{Actis2011}.
-The telescope structure and its optics system have been chosen for the small-sized telescopes to be installed at the CTA southern site.
-At the same time, the complete ASTRI-Horn is the prototype of the nine telescopes that form the ASTRI Mini-Array \cite{Antonelli2021} under construction at the Teide Observatory, Canary Islands, Spain, that will be able to study bright sources ($\sim$10$^{-12}$ erg cms$^{-2}$ s$^{-1}$ at 10 TeV) with an angular resolution of $\sim$3' and an energy resolution of $\sim$10\% at an energy of about 10 TeV \cite{Vercellone2022}.

-The ASTRI-Horn telescope is characterized by an optical system based on a dual-mirror Schwarzschild-Couder design and a camera at the focal plane composed of multipixel SiPM sensors managed by a fast read-out electronics specifically designed.
-ASTRI-Horn is located on Mt.
-Etna, Serra La Nave, Italy, at the INAF 'M.C.
-Fracastoro' observing station \cite{Maccarone2013}.
-Among the various auxiliary instrumentation present on site, mainly devoted to the telescope pointing and local atmosphere monitoring, ASTRI-Horn is equipped with UVscope \cite{Maccarone2021}, a multi-anode photomultiplier instrument working in single photon counting to measure the diffuse NSB in the wavelength band 300-650 nm band.
+The ASTRI-Horn telescope \cite{Lombardi2020} is an end-to-end prototype of the 4-m class IACTs developped by the Italian National Institute for Astrophysics (INAF) in the context of ASTRI project (Astrofisica con Specchi a Tecnologia Replicante Italiana) \cite{Scuderi2018}.
+Its name has been chosen in honour of the Italian astronomer Guido Horn D'Arturo who pioneered the use of segmented primary mirrors in astronomy \citep{Horn1953}.
+ASTRI-Horn is equipped with UVscope \cite{Maccarone2021}, an auxiliary calibrated instrument, devoted to measure the NSB.